-Welcome to the Life Sciences program at Queen's University!
+Welcome to the Life Sciences and Biochemistry programs at Queen's University!
 On this page, you will find information about course planning and what to expect in your first year as a direct-entry student in the Life Sciences program.

-First Year Core Courses for Life Sciences Specialization are:
+First Year Core Courses for Life Sciences and Biochemistry Honours Students are as follows:

-In terms of electives, the Faculty of Arts and Science provides a list of courses in their “Courses of Instruction” pdf, link below.
+In terms of electives, the Faculty of Arts and Science digital calendar provides a list of courses in their “Courses of Instruction” pdf, link below.
 Courses in Art, Languages, Film, Gender Studies, Health Studies, History, Environmental Sciences, Psychology, Religion, etc. can be taken.
-First year students are able to complete either two (2) 3.0 unit elective courses or one (1) full year 6.0 unit elective course.
 Your electives can be taken from all areas offered through the Faculty of Arts and Science and will need to “fit” into your schedule but can be freely chosen by you.
-Usually you will need to complete a 100 level course (as upper year courses may require a pre-requisite).

 Degree Program Outlined in the E-Calendar:

-The Life Sciences Specialization Plan is outlined below, as per the degree information found in the Faculty of Arts and Science e-calendar on page 234.
+The Life Sciences and Biochemistry Honours plan information is outlined below, as per the degree information found in the Faculty of Arts and Science digital calendar.through links to be included below, as soon as this updated information for 2022-2023 is available.

 You will take: